cascadingluo/SSW590-team-7-project/README.md

 ***important! instructions to run:*** the basic chatbot functions:
   - open two terminals
-    - in the frontend file run: flask --app front.py run
+    - in the frontend file run: python3 front.py
     - in the backend file run: npm start

 make sure you have the packages below when running: